 - Easy scalability.
 Cloud storage is essentially unlimited.
 Organizations can add cloud backup capacity with just a couple of clicks.
 In contrast, local backup requires acquiring and setting up another physical piece of hardware.

 - Easy management.
 Cloud backup management generally takes less time and effort than local data backup, depending on the organizations' needs and requests.
-Organizations just need to make sure they are OK with leaving management in the hands of a service provider.
+Organizations just need to make sure they are OK with leaving management of the storage hardware in the hands of a service provider.

 - Cost accumulations.
-While a small amount of data is cheap, a lot of data stored over a long period of time steadily increases costs.
+Although a small amount of data is cheap, a lot of data stored over a long period of time steadily increases costs.
 A company must pay for its data backup storage every month.
 It's critical to keep a close eye on cloud backup expenses.

 - Latency.
-The cloud may have latency, especially if many users are trying to access the same data or cloud or if an organization is trying to get a large volume of data out of the cloud.
-This is where a retention policy becomes key -- when backed up data keeps growing, it can become hard to keep a handle on it all, which can delay recovery time.
+The cloud can have latency, especially if many users are trying to access the same data or cloud or if an organization is trying to get a large volume of data out of the cloud.
+This is where a retention policy becomes key; when backed-up data keeps growing, it can become hard to keep a handle on it all, which can delay recovery time.

 - Security issues.
 Some organizations are still worried about the safety of keeping data in the cloud.
-As a result, it's important to confirm that a cloud backup product has the necessary security elements, such as end-to-end encryption.
-In addition, just because a backup is in the cloud doesn't mean it's safe from cyberattacks, so be wary of a false sense of security.
+Confirm that a cloud backup product has the necessary security elements, such as end-to-end encryption.
+In addition, just because a backup is in the cloud, that doesn't mean it's safe from cyber attacks, so be wary of a false sense of security.

 - Slow, costly restores.
-While DRaaS is fast and efficient, actually restoring data out of the cloud can be a time-consuming and costly process, especially when it involves large volumes.
+Although DRaaS is fast and efficient, actually restoring data out of the cloud can be a time-consuming and costly process, especially when it involves large volumes.
 Data egress fees can quickly make restorations expensive.